howdoicomputer/bookshelfbot/README.md

 That's the basics on running the bot locally against a dev Discord server.

-The production deploy for this bot uses [fly.io]() as a host.
-It's a Heroku like PaaS that showed up on Hacker News once or twice so I checked them out.
+The production deploy for this bot uses [fly.io](https://fly.io/) as a host.
+It's a Heroku like PaaS that showed up on Hacker News once or twice so I checked them out on a whim.
 They have great documentation for onboarding an elixir application, have a really good free tier, and are super easy to use.
-The guide I used to deploy this application is [here](https://fly.io/docs/getting-started/elixir/#viewing-the-deployed-app) - it features deploying a Phoenix webapp but I found it easy enough to adapt.
+The guide I used to deploy this application is [here](https://fly.io/docs/getting-started/elixir/#viewing-the-deployed-app) - it features a Phoenix webapp but I found that it was pretty easy to adapt.

 ## Resources